 On the 10th February 1894 Count Liechtenstein sold his estate (at the time “Gut Kleinarl“) with approx. 2400 hectares for 72.000 guilders to Max Baron Imhof.
 The whole inventory of the hunter’s house, some parts of which originating from the Prince Bishop’s times had to remain in the house.
 In his hands the estate underwent a considerable changes.
 The Baron enlarged the house by the Jägersee Lake to twice its size.
 Even today you can find traces of the family.
 In the living room on the first floor there is an Austrian tiled wood-burning stove with the Imhof coat of arms (“a golden sea lion surrounded in red“) and some pieces of linen with the family coat of arms remain.
 Baron Imhof ran the pastureland himself and his young cattle were transported annually here from Haidershofen, his “home farm“.
 That’s around 230 km, it’s hard to imagine the effort involved needed for such an undertaking.
 He also constructed a fence, which apparently costed as much as the purchase of the estate itself.
 He built acclimatization pens, feeding barns and hunter’s lodges.
 The network of bridle paths was extended and everything was prepared for a successful hunting business.

-In 1912 Baron Imhof died and his widow took over the running of the estate.
-But she too, her son and his sister died just 6 years later from “brain fever“.
+In 1922 Baron Imhof died and his widow took over the running of the estate.
+But she (in 1923) as well as her son and his sister died just 6 years later from “brain fever“.
 Afterwards the son-in-law Josef Graf Lamberg managed the estate, and it was then passed back to the three Imhof sisters in 1923.
 In 1927 the whole estate was purchased by Count Felix Droste zu Vischering von Nesselrode-Reichenstein from the Eifel, who still owns it today.

 Interesting how the utilization of the area has changed over time – from fishing to forestry and hunting to mostly tourism today.
 The next time I’m enjoying the beauty of the area with the Jägersee Lake as its centrepiece, I’ll stop for a minute and think about the history of the place.
 Plus the many owners, the wedding party and the trout fried in butter on their way to Salzburg.
 Even today you can savour freshly-caught trout, deliciously prepared at the Gasthof Jägersee, right on the edge of the lake.